HenriTresor/SMS-client/README.md

 ## Assumptions & Notes

 - Backend base URL is supplied via `EXPO_PUBLIC_API_URL`; set it to a host reachable from your device (e.g., LAN IP or tunnel).
 - Expo Go has limited push-notification support.
-To test notifications end-to-end, build with EAS/dev clients.
+To test notifications end-to-end, run prebuild command.

 ## License